fushigo/Fushigo/README.md

 - 🌱 I’m currently learning **ReactJs, NextJs**

-- 👨‍💻 All of my projects are available at [rizkyandikas.my.id](rizkyandikas.my.id)
+- 👨‍💻 All of my projects are available at [https://www.rizkyandikas.my.id](rizkyandikas.my.id)

 - 📫 How to reach me **fushigo17@gmail.com**